EPI-Studios/Moud-Documentation/api/templates/docs/3_Features/7_Cursor_and_Interaction.md

 # Cursor & Interaction

-The `CursorService` hooks raw mouse movement from the Fabric mod, raycasts against blocks and scripted entities on the server, and exposes a high-level API through `player.cursor`.
+The `CursorService` hooks raw mouse movement from the Fabric mod, raycasts against blocks and entities on the server, and exposes a high-level API through `player.cursor`.

 Available methods: